moff4/Puncher/README.md

 jump to addr if (unsigned)1st < (unsigned)2nd

 #### 25. alloc
-Allocate memory at the end of code
+Allocate number lines at the end of code
-Fill it by zero by default
+Fill it by zero
+U can fill it with code or data

+#### 26. loop
+if value in 1st address != 0
+then value in 1st address -= 1
+and goto 2nd address
+else do nothing

 #### Types of input and output data
 0) unsigned int (dec)